Supporting imagery

 Design

-The graphics subsystem revolves around the typical Video Display Controller (VDC) model, but this time is surrounded by a considerable number of components.
-The result is a console that can display an immense amount of sprites, and such is the number that the iconic background layers are no longer relevant.
-This makes sense as backgrounds were originally devised to tackle the limited number of sprites.
+The graphics subsystem revolves around the typical Video Display Controller (VDC) model, but this time it is surrounded by a considerable number of components.
+The result is a console that can display tons of sprites - so many, in fact, that the iconic background layers are no longer relevant.
+This makes sense, as backgrounds were originally devised to tackle the limited number of sprites.

-That being said, the console broadcasts a frame in compliance with NTSC and PAL signals (the choice depends on the region).
+That being said, the console broadcasts a frame compliant with NTSC and PAL signals (the choice depends on the region).
 In this case, they carry a dimension of 320 x 224 pixels (for NTSC) or 320 x 256 pixels (for PAL) [8].

 The chipset

-The group in charge of drawing on the TV has evolved as new revisions were released.
-Over the years, SNK has alternated between NEC and Fujitsu to manufacture their integrated circuits.
+The group of chips in charge of drawing to the TV has evolved as new revisions were released.
+Over the years, SNK alternated between NEC and Fujitsu to manufacture their integrated circuits.

-For explanation purposes, let’s start by describing the most notable chips from the set:
+For explanatory purposes, let us start by describing the most notable chips in the set:

 - The Motorola 68000.
 You already know it as the main CPU.
 Its main role is to fill the VRAM and Palette RAM; and set up the VDC (using a set of exposed registers).

-- The Video Display Processor (VDC): Based on the information stored on multiple memory chips, it generates scan lines and sends them to ‘Palette RAM’, which will, in turn, generate the required color pixels.
+- The Video Display Processor (VDC): Based on the information stored in multiple memory chips, it generates scan lines and sends them to ‘Palette RAM’, which will, in turn, generate the required colour pixels.

 - The physical appearance of the VDC will vary depending on the motherboard model.
 For instance, the first revision housed three chips (the ‘LSPC-A0’, ‘NEO-B0’ and ‘NEO-C0’), whereas later ones use a combination of the ‘LSPC-A2’ and the ‘NEO-B1’.

-- The Video DAC: Converts the color stream received from ‘Palette RAM’ into a video signal.
+- The Video DAC: Converts the colour stream received from ‘Palette RAM’ into a video signal.

 Don’t worry if the previous explanation is too dense.
 All of this will be explained more calmly in the following sections.
-Now, let’s move on to analysing the information these chips operate.
+Now, let’s move on to analysing the information these chips operate on.

 Organising the content

 Graphics data is distributed across two separate boards.
-The first one is the console’s motherboard and the other one is found in the game cartridge.
-You may recall a similar model implemented in the NES/Famicom.
+The first is the console’s motherboard, and the other is found in the game cartridge.
+You may recall a similar arrangement implemented in the NES/Famicom.

 - 68 KB of VRAM: Stores sprite attributes and tile references.

 - Physically, VRAM is divided into 4 KB of ‘Fast’ VRAM and 64 KB of ‘Slow’ VRAM.
-Each one is connected through a dedicated bus and exhibits drastically different latency.
+Each is connected via a dedicated bus and exhibits drastically different latency.
 This conditions the number of cycles the CPU must wait after updating its content.

 - Four line buffers: Store the scan lines rendered by the VDC.
 They only encode tile data that must be combined with other data in Palette RAM.